jagan-lakshmipathy/aks-gpu-job/README.md

 	bash> 	az provider register --namespace Microsoft.ContainerService

 ```
 4. Now that your kubernetes cluster is up and running, lets add a nodepool with just one node with H100 GPU (check Azure documentation to see the Azure's latest offering).
 You can choose any GPU loaded vCPU from Azure offering that you are eligible to request as per your quota requirements.
+I tried these GPU loaded nodes Standard_NC24s_v3, and Standard_NC40ads_H100_v5 from the NCv3-series and NCads H100 v5-series familes respectively.

 ```
     bash> az aks nodepool add --resource-group <name-of-resource-group> --cluster-name <cluster-name> --name <nodepool-name> --node-count 2 --node-vm-size Standard_NC40ads_H100_v5 --node-taints sku=gpu:NoSchedule --aks-custom-headers UseGPUDedicatedVHD=true --enable-cluster-autoscaler --min-count 1 --max-count 3